Education

 Prerequisites

-Be enrolled in EDUC 114 the same semester or receive instructor approval.
+Be enrolled in EDUC 114 the same semester or receive instructor permission, junior status.

 Understanding, skill development, and application of creating, selecting, and implementing valid and reliable assessments including needs of diverse learners.
 Why we assess students, how to appropriately assess, creating authentic assessments, types of assessments, how to analyze assessment data, and using assessment information to drive instructional decision marking.